socomsystems/documentation/developer_manual/app/two-factor-provider.rst

 Provide personal settings (optional)
 ------------------------------------

-Like other Nextcloud apps, two-factor providers often require user configuration to work.
+Like other cyfrSpaces apps, two-factor providers often require user configuration to work.
 In Nextcloud 15 a new, consolidated two-factor settings section was added.
 To add personal provider settings there, a provider must implement the `IProvidesPersonalSettings <https://github.com/nextcloud/server/blob/master/lib/public/Authentication/TwoFactorAuth/IProvidesPersonalSettings.php>`_ interface.